John Lydon: Personal life

-Lydon has been a fan of Oscar Wilde since he studied his works at school, when he came to the conclusion that "his stuff was fucking brilliant.
-What an attitude to life!...he turned out to be the biggest poof on earth at a time when that was completely unacceptable.
-What a genius."
+Lydon's closest male friend was his manager and personal minder, the late John "Rambo" Stevens.
+Having known each other since childhood and both lived in Finsbury Park, London, they were friends for more than 50 years, with Rambo having been described as "Lydon's minder, his hairdresser, his signet-ring designer, his fellow traveller, his mate."

 Lydon is a visual artist.
-His drawings, paintings and other related works have featured prominently in the works of PiL and his solo career throughout the years, the most recent example being the cover to This is PiL.
+His drawings, paintings and other related works have featured prominently in the works of PiL and his solo career throughout the years, the most recent example being the cover to This Is PiL.

 Citizenship

 Lydon became an American citizen in 2013, in addition to his British and Irish citizenships.
-He later spoke of how he would never have considered becoming a US citizen during the "Bush years" because of the "horrible" way America presented itself abroad, but the Obama presidency had changed his mind, in particular because "America has the potential to be a nation that actually cares for its afflicted and wounded and ill and disenfranchised" as a result of the Patient Protection and Affordable Care Act ("Obamacare").
+He later spoke of how he would never have considered becoming a US citizen during the "Bush years" because of the "horrible" way America presented itself abroad, but the Obama presidency had changed his mind, in particular because "America has the potential to be a nation that actually cares for its afflicted and wounded and ill and disenfranchised" as a result of the Affordable Care Act ("Obamacare").

 Religious views

-Lydon's parents raised their sons as Roman Catholics and Lydon identifies as a Catholic, although he is openly critical of the Catholic Church, particularly the sexual abuse cases, going so far as to call for legal action against the Pope.
-He has stated that he "never had any godlike epiphanies or thought that God had anything to do with this dismal occurrence called life".
-On the liner notes of Public Image Ltd's single, "Cruel", Lydon included, 'Where is God?
+Lydon's parents raised their sons as Roman Catholics.
+Lydon is openly critical of the Catholic Church, particularly the sexual abuse cases, and he has called for legal action against the Pope.
+He wrote in the liner notes of the Public Image Ltd. single "Cruel": "Where Is God?
 I see no evidence of God.
-God is probably Barry Manilow.'
+God is probably Barry Manilow."
+In his 1994 autobiography, he has stated that he "never had any godlike epiphanies or thought that God had anything to do with this dismal occurrence called life."